-Http Error 503 is an error that indicates that the server of the website is currently unavailable and there is no service.
-An Http Error occurs when there is website maintenance going on, or the website has temporarily disabled their services for the users.
-The error is very vague, and has many causes lying behind it.
+HTTP 503 Error is an error that indicates that the server of the website is currently unavailable and there is no service.
+An HTTP Error occurs when there is website maintenance going on, or the website has temporarily disabled its services for the users.
+The error is very vague and has many causes lying behind it.

 Recommended: Error 404